How to Apply – America for Bulgaria Foundation

 - Accepted photo and other artwork extensions: .jpg/.jpeg, .gif, or .pdf

 - Writers: Submit three samples of published work that has your byline.

 - Editors: Submit a statement describing your job.
 You may include copies of published work along with a description of your role in these samples.
 For published work, follow the instructions above.

 - Photographers: Submit a portfolio with five (5) published samples.
 Files with the following extensions are accepted: jpg/jpeg, gif, or pdf.

-- Submit a DVD or CD with no more than 30 minutes of work.
-Include a written synopsis of each work with a brief description of your involvement.
+- Links to work samples on YouTube, publicly shared Dropbox files and broadcasters’ websites are accepted.
+Include a written synopsis in English of each work with a brief description of your involvement.

-- Your samples must be journalistic in nature and demonstrate that your job involves news gathering, writing, editing, or producing.
+- Samples must be journalistic in nature and demonstrate that your job involves news gathering, writing, editing or producing.